 Reasons people might want to take Benadryl while pregnant

 Potential side effects of taking Benadryl while pregnant

 According to MedlinePlus, Benadryl is a brand name for diphenhydramine, an antihistamine that’s used to relieve symptoms caused by hay fever, allergies or the common cold (think itchy, watery eyes, scratchy throat, sneezing and runny nose).
 It can also be used to quell a cough, prevent and ease motion sickness and even treat insomnia.
 The medicine specifically works by blocking the action of histamine, a substance in your body that causes allergic symptoms.

 Benadryl is similar to Unisom (doxylamine), another antihistamine that has been extensively studied for use in early pregnancy and is often recommended to help reduce nausea and vomiting, says Jonathan Schaffir, MD, an ob-gyn at the Ohio State University Wexner Medical Center in Columbus.
 Essentially, many use it reactively for allergies and proactively to curb bouts of morning sickness.

 If you check the official label for Benadryl, you’ll see a disclaimer that recommends asking a health professional before taking the drug while pregnant or breastfeeding.
-That said, the Centers for Disease Control and Prevention (CDC) notes that Benadryl and many other antihistamines have been extensively tested and pose little to no danger during pregnancy when used appropriately.
+That said, the Centers for Disease Control and Prevention (CDC) and American College of Allergy, Asthma & Immunology note that Benadryl and many other antihistamines have been extensively tested and pose little to no danger during pregnancy when used appropriately.
 It’s important to follow the dosing recommendation, and talk to your doctor about frequency of use.